jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 4 2 6 5 7 1 3 9 8
 ```

+Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/morris/morris_in_order.html) to understand how this works.

 ## 21.5 Morris Traversal - Pre Order

 To perform preorder traversal: